Mossberg on My Work

-Labels: mylife, technology, work
+Labels: mylife, technology

 A project I've been working on for a number of months is going to public beta as we speak and The New York Times wrote an article about it: